-Note that it is not possible to fully support 64 ink and 64 paper colours at an attributes file resolution of 192 x 32 because this would require 2K more RAM than is available for use by the attributes file.
+Note that it is not possible to fully support 64 ink and 64 paper colours at an attributes file resolution of 32 x 192, or to fully support 8 ink and 8 paper colours at an attributes file resolution of 64 x 192.
+This is because these modes would require 2K more RAM than is available for use by the attributes file.
 So instead, a composite display is produced that consists of two areas of different resolutions.
 The details of this hybrid display format and why there is a limit to the size of the attributes file are described later in this chapter.